redox-os/rfcs/text/0000-io_uring.md

 #### Pushing

-When the ring is not full, the sender may write arbitrary values to the region between the tail and head index, when the cycle state is false, or between the head and tail index, when the cycle state is true.
-Once the desired entries are written to this region, the sender may then increment the tail index, wrapping around the total count, as well as setting the partial cycle state accordingly.
-After that, the sender is no longer allowed to write to that entry, until the ring has cycled and it has become available again.
+When the ring is not full, the sender may write arbitrary values to the region between the tail and head index.
+Once the desired entries are written to this region, the sender may then increment the tail index, possibly wrapping around to zero.
+After that, the sender is no longer allowed to write to that range of entries, until the ring has cycled back, and it has become available again.

 Since the ring is strictly SPSC, the producer can assume exclusive access to the sender-owned region.